szymonpulut/szymonpulut.github.io/_posts/nu-trek.md

 ### Story

 DISCO's storyline revolves around the USS Discovery, a previously unknown Starfleet flagship, introducing multiple captains throughout its course.
 The series takes on a very dark turn, where it depicts, for the most part, a war-centric narrative.
-"Discovery" makes significant shift in tone from the classic Star Trek.
+"Discovery" makes a significant shift in tone from the classic Star Trek.

 The decision to tightly interlink episodes contributes to this shift, forming the narrative arc centered on the theme of war.
 Initially, I appreciated how the show presents existential problems within this war storyline.
 However, as each season concluded with galaxy-threatening events, it quickly began to wear on my engagement.
 Nevertheless, the initial seasons still offer intriguing and captivating elements.